 We may transfer or disclose your Personal Information to our related companies.

-We may disclose Personal Information to external service providers so that they may perform services for us or on our behalf, which includes Momentum Software Consultants and Alliance Business technologies.
+We may disclose Personal Information to external service providers so that they may perform services for us or on our behalf, which includes Momentum Software Consultants and Alliance Business Technologies.

 We may also disclose your Personal Information to others where: